 I tried to include some homework with my next Easter craft by counting and coloring using jelly bean math!
 All you will need for this is a bag of jelly beans, card stock, craft glue and magic markers.
 We love the

-Super Mix Markers, they come in 24 brilliant colors and have a cool ergonomic triangular barrel for an easy grip.
+Double Dip Ice Cream Scented Markers, they come in 24 brilliant colors and have a cool ergonomic triangular barrel for an easy grip.
 The are also washable which is great.
 This was so much fun because the kids got to sort out the colors and jelly beans and glue them on the card stock and make it look pretty with coordinating marker colors.
-I finished off the jelly bean art with a border made with Stampables markers.
 It was our more “intellectual” holiday craft.

 Wet Chalk Easter Eggs